Secretion: Type IV secretion system (T4SS or TFSS)

 It is homologous to conjugation machinery of bacteria, the conjugative pili.
 It is capable of transporting both DNA and proteins.
 It was discovered in Agrobacterium tumefaciens, which uses this system to introduce the T-DNA portion of the Ti plasmid into the plant host, which in turn causes the affected area to develop into a crown gall (tumor).
 Helicobacter pylori uses a type IV secretion system to deliver CagA into gastric epithelial cells, which is associated with gastric carcinogenesis.
 Bordetella pertussis, the causative agent of whooping cough, secretes the pertussis toxin partly through the type IV system.
 Legionella pneumophila, the causing agent of legionellosis (Legionnaires' disease) utilizes a type IVB secretion system, known as the icm/dot (intracellular multiplication / defect in organelle trafficking genes) system, to translocate numerous effector proteins into its eukaryotic host.
 The prototypic Type IVA secretion system is the VirB complex of Agrobacterium tumefaciens.

 Protein members of this family are components of the type IV secretion system.
 They mediate intracellular transfer of macromolecules via a mechanism ancestrally related to that of bacterial conjugation machineries.

 Function

-In short, Type IV secretion system (T4SS), is the general mechanism by which bacterial cells secrete or take up macromolecules.
+The Type IV secretion system (T4SS) is the general mechanism by which bacterial cells secrete or take up macromolecules.
 Their precise mechanism remains unknown.
-T4SS is encoded on Gram-negative conjugative elements in bacteria.T4SS are cell envelope-spanning complexes or in other words 11–13 core proteins that form a channel through which DNA and proteins can travel from the cytoplasm of the donor cell to the cytoplasm of the recipient cell.
-Additionally, T4SS also secrete virulence factor proteins directly into host cells as well as taking up DNA from the medium during natural transformation, which shows the versatility of this macromolecular secretion apparatus.
+T4SS is encoded on Gram-negative conjugative elements in bacteria.
+T4SS are cell envelope-spanning complexes, or, in other words, 11–13 core proteins that form a channel through which DNA and proteins can travel from the cytoplasm of the donor cell to the cytoplasm of the recipient cell.
+T4SS also secrete virulence factor proteins directly into host cells as well as taking up DNA from the medium during natural transformation.